MikeTaylor/scottkit/docs/reference.md

 * `look`
 --
 Redisplays the description of the current room, the obvious exits and any visible items.
-This is done automatically whenever the player moves (with the `goto` action), `get`s an item from the current room, or `drop`s an item.
-So far as I can tell, it need only be done explicitly when changing the value of the darkness flag.
+(In [a future version](https://github.com/MikeTaylor/scottkit/issues/3), this will be done automatically whenever the player moves (with the `goto` action), `get`s an item from the current room, or `drop`s an item.
+Then it will only need to be done explicitly when changing the value of the darkness flag.)

 * `look2`
 --